ahom/binrjs/README.md

 This library is aimed at providing a **simple and extensible** way to read binary files while giving full informations about read operations and failures.

 ## Roadmap
-- Finish wiki and add comments to code
 - Add Int64 support
 - Add step by step reading
 - Write web hex editor focused on reverse enginnering